Evidence Level

 BioCell Collagen® is a patented, low-molecular-weight matrix derived from hydrolyzed chicken sternal cartilage that naturally contains hydrolyzed Type II collagen, chondroitin sulfate, and hyaluronic acid in physiologically relevant ratios.
 Unlike isolated Type I/III collagen peptides, BioCell delivers the three primary structural components of articular cartilage in a single complex, and its low molecular weight is designed to support intestinal absorption.
 The ingredient has been evaluated in multiple human randomized controlled trials for joint comfort, mobility, exercise recovery, and skin appearance, making it one of the more clinically substantiated branded joint-support actives on the market.

-Studied Dose 2 g/day for joint comfort (10–12 weeks); 3 g/day for exercise recovery and connective-tissue support (6 weeks); typically taken as a single daily dose with water.
+Studied Dose 2 g/day for joint comfort; 3 g/day for exercise recovery and connective-tissue support.

-Active Compound Hydrolyzed chicken sternal cartilage matrix providing ~60% hydrolyzed Type II collagen, ~20% chondroitin sulfate, and ~10% hyaluronic acid in low-molecular-weight form.
+Active Compound Hydrolyzed chicken sternal cartilage matrix: ~60% hydrolyzed Type II collagen, ~20% chondroitin sulfate, ~10% hyaluronic acid (low molecular weight).

 Benefits